jnizama/practicePython/README.md

 more environment or others languages: https://www.microsoft.com/en-us/sql-server/developer-get-started/

 ### Windows:
- 1)Install the ODBC Driver and SQL Command Line Utility for SQL Server 2)Test if is installed with
+ + Install the ODBC Driver and SQL Command Line Utility for SQL Server
+ + Test if is installed with
        sqlcmd -S localhost -U sa -P your_password
- 3) Install pip (package manager) or use npm 3.1)Install pip from https://bootstrap.pypa.io/get-pip.py and put it in a older and run python get-pip.py in it 3.2)Setup environment path with Programs\Python\Python37-32\Scripts pip install virtualenv check if is pip installed with pip freez
+ + Install pip (package manager) or use npm
+     - Install pip from https://bootstrap.pypa.io/get-pip.py and put it in a older and run python get-pip.py in it
+     - Setup environment path with Programs\Python\Python37-32\Scripts
+        pip install virtualenv
+        check if is pip installed with
+        pip freez
-     3.3) virtualenv venv
+     - virtualenv venv
-     3.4) venv\Scripts\activate
+     - venv\Scripts\activate
-     3.5) pip install pyodbc.
+     - pip install pyodbc.